 When considering whether there is a reasonable cause to fear becoming the victim of imminent domestic violence, the trial court must consider the current allegations, the parties’ behavior within the relationship, and the history of the relationship as a whole.

 The issuance of stalking injunctions, became effective on October 1, 2012.
 Stalking is defined as the willful, malicious, and repeated following, harassing, or cyberstalking of another person.
 “Harass” means to engage in a course of conduct directed at a specific person which causes substantial emotional distress to that person and serves no legitimate purpose.
 Courts apply a reasonable person standard to determine whether an incident causes substantial emotional distress.
 Each incident of stalking must be proven by competent, substantial evidence to support an injunction against stalking.
+In granting a final judgment for protection against stalking, the trial court may restrain the respondent from committing any act of stalking and order such other relief as the court deems necessary for the protection of a victim of stalking.

 Repeat Violence Injunction